 Use Your Time Effectively

-On a hard training day, Kate usually does her cycling workout, returns home, drinks a recovery shake, showers, focuses on replenishing with high-quality food, taking a nap, and then following it up with the yoga and mobility.
+On a hard training day, Kate usually does her cycling workout, returns home, drinks a recovery shake, showers, focuses on replenishing with high-quality food, taking a nap, and then following it up with yoga and mobility work.
 At the end of the day and after dinner, she will usually use some of her recovery products and relax.

 Hydration, rest, and nutrition are an important part of her recovery process, so she makes sure she allocates time and energy for those things as well.
 If you don’t have time to add mobility work or foam rolling into your routine, try and put a little extra care into those other aspects of recovery like refueling and re-hydrating.